Hedgestock/pamart_a-mti-tp3/README.md

 ### Bind with the view

-For this part, you will need to add `react-redux` to your dependencies.
+For this part, you will need to add `react-redux@5.0.6` to your dependencies.

 #### Display